 Accessibility is about creating learning resources and activities in a way that does not disadvantage a student’s learning or introduce a barrier to participation because of a disability.
-Accessibility is a legal requirement and inclusivity forms part of the University’s Statement on Teaching Performance Expectations.
+Digital accessibility is a legal requirement (see Make your public sector website and app accessible on gov.uk for new regulations that came into force 23 Sep 2018.)
+Inclusivity also forms part of the University’s Inclusive Teaching, Learning and Assessment Policy.
 Watch the introductory video below for a brief overview or the webinar recording for examples of practice.

 There is detailed guidance for creating accessible learning activities and resources throughout the York Technology-Enhanced Learning Handbook.
-In particular in Section 2.
+In particular, Section 2.
 Module site design, structure and layout and Section 3.
 Creating resources provide fundamental practices for developing module sites and creating learning materials.

-We have a Guide for users of Apple VoiceOver [Google Doc] to assist use of the Yorkshare VLE .
+We have a Guide for users of Apple VoiceOver [Google Doc] to assist use of the Yorkshare VLE on Apple Macs .

 Examples of accessible practice